-- (i) In the previous period, the Company obtained a loan from Cementech Limited, a related party, amounting to USD 0.6 million.
-Based on an intercompany loan settlement agreement between the Company and Cementech Limited, the full loan amount of USD 0.6 million was waived off during the period, and accordingly, recognised as gain on waiver in the Company's statement of profit or loss. - (ii) Key management remuneration
+(i) During the current period, the Company obtained a loan from Cementech Limited, a related party, amounting to USD 1 million (30 June 2020: USD 0.6 million).
+Based on the intercompany loan settlement agreement between the Company and Cementech Limited, the full loan amount of USD 1 million (30 June 2021: USD 0.6 million) was waived off during the period.
+Accordingly, an amount of USD 1 million (30 June 2021: USD 0.6 million) was recognised as gain on waiver of related party loan.

+(ii) Key management remuneration